โครงการ Thai American National Internship Program (TANIP)

 - Statement of Intent and Impact

 - A copy of most recent transcript

-- A copy of parent’s ID, passport or any official document as proof of Thai citizenship of the candidate’s parent (s)
+- A copy of parent’s ID, passport or any official document as proof of Thai citizenship

 - A copy of voter registration card